TouchFishPioneer/recruit/API.md

     name: "李轩"
     uuid: "53e27903a13b4eabb4fd69f8455a60e3"
     ```
-    > Tip: you do not need to pass all the fields of one student but only pass the field(s) which you want to update.
+    > Tip: you do not need to pass all the fields of one student but only the field(s) which you want to update.

     **Response**